Naialab/.github/docs/pull_request_template.md

 - [ ] There's an issue associated with this PR
     - [ ] The issue ticket is part of the branch name or it is included in description as "Solves NAIA-#" or "Part of NAIA-#"
 - [ ] Has breaking changes *(changes to the API contract, shared data formats etc.)*
-    - [ ] I've added the 'Breaking' label
+    - [ ] I've added the 'breaking' label
 - [ ] Requires changes to or deployment of new resources or services *(like a new database on Azure etc.)*
-    - [ ] I've added the 'Manual' label
+    - [ ] I've added the 'manual' label
     - [ ] I've described the changes needed

 ## How Has This Been Tested?